 What does come through is that Mason, although not a flashy drummer was, like Ringo, incredibly important to the music.
 He was also instrumental in keeping the peace in and out of the studio.
 Being a non-songwriter, it helps that Mason has another obsession in motorsports, but this is mostly mentioned in passing, letting Pink Floyd rightfully star.

-Given the sad passing of Syd and recently Rick, we may never hear their side of the story and how they were forced out, maybe one day the others will tell their sides of the story.
+Given the sad passing of Syd, and more recently, Rick, we may never hear their side of the story and how they were forced out, maybe one day Gilmour or Waters will tell their stories.
 The Live8 reunion was a fitting coda to the Pink Floyd story and is added as an afterword in the latest edition.
 In summary this is an entertaining and light read together with some great photos of the history of one of the greatest rock bands in the world.

 * * * * *

 Source: Own copy.
 Phoenix paperback.
 BUY at Blackwell’s – new edition (2017) – via affiliate link.